ptariche/gtalk-linux-tools/README.md

 TO USE:
         - Google Account
         - Modify the Authentication.xml file; in between the username tag, enter your gmail email;
         and, enter your password for the gmail account in the password tag.
+For the Administrator field, enter an gmail email account address you plan to primarily message and manage the account from.

 TO RUN:
         - Execute Robot.py